 What is the cheapest golf course in Tucson?

-El Rio Golf Course (City of Tucson) offers the lowest rates at $22 weekday peak season, dropping to $16 in summer.
+El Rio Golf Course (City of Tucson) is one of the most affordable 18-hole public courses in Arizona.
 Randolph Golf Complex and Arthur Pack Desert Golf Course are similarly priced and allow unrestricted walking.
+See current rates in the pricing table above.

 Is Tucson golf cheaper than Scottsdale?

 Yes, significantly.
 Peak-season weekday rates at comparable course quality run 30–50% lower in Tucson.
-Ventana Canyon (Tom Fazio design, 4.5 stars) charges $175 peak; a comparable Scottsdale layout would be $250–300.
+Ventana Canyon (Tom Fazio design, 4.5 stars) is the premium benchmark, and it's priced far below comparable Scottsdale resort layouts.

 What is the best golf course in Tucson?

 Ventana Canyon Golf & Racquet Club (Mountain Course) is widely considered Tucson's top public-access layout — Tom Fazio design in the Catalina Foothills.
-For value, Sewailo Golf Club (4.6 stars, $75 peak weekday) is the stronger recommendation for most golfers.
+For value, Sewailo Golf Club (4.6 stars) is the stronger recommendation for most golfers.

 Can you walk the golf courses in Tucson?

 Yes — Tucson's municipal and county courses (El Rio, Randolph, Arthur Pack, Dell Urich) all allow unrestricted walking year-round.
-Walking rates are typically $6–12 less than cart rates.
+Walking rates are less than cart rates — confirm when booking.